peteroupc/CBOR/docs/PeterO.BigInteger.md

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the orm of a hex string to a big integer.

-    public static arbitrary-precision integer HexToBigInteger(string
-    hexString) {  // Parse the hexadecimal string as a big integer.
-Will  // throw a FormatException if the parsing fails var bigInteger = arbitrary-precision integer.fromRadixString(hexString, 16);  // Optional:
-    Check if the parsed integer is negative if (bigInteger.Sign < 0) {
-    throw new FormatException("negative hex string"); } return bigInteger; }

 <b>Parameters:</b>

  * <i>str</i>: A text string.
 The string must contain only characters allowed by the given radix, except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
 The string is not allowed to contain white space characters, including spaces.